Anonsevenseven/Anonpack/README.md

 Diamonds are now Mythril, the mythical metal of the elves.

-slyce addendum: "i thought mythril was copper (II) acetate with quartz impurities"
+slyce//"i thought mythril was copper (II) acetate with quartz impurities" Anon77//"...What??"